punxaphil/maxi-media-player/README.md

 You can change this behavior to use the browser's session storage by setting `storePlayerInSessionStorage: true`.
 This prevents the URL from changing when you select a player.

 If `entityId` is configured for the card, both the URL hash and session storage will be ignored on initial load.
 See more in the Usage section above.

+If you never want to remember the selected player, you can set `doNotRememberSelectedPlayer: true` to an empty string.

 ## Sort order of entities